jfhbrook/susitna/adrs/012-execution-domain-model.md

 Consider that we rename "commands" to "instructions", and consider "interactive commands" to be simply "commands", a special case of "instructions".
-This reveals a new problem: the term "instruction" is already used within the `runtime` to refer to instances of op codes.
+This reveals a new problem: the term "instruction" is already used within the `runtime` to refer to collections of op codes and addresses.

 This is not entirely accidental - in traditional BASIC, programs are stored in an uncanny valley between AST and bytecode.
 Like bytecode, BASIC programs are stored in bytes, with instructions stored in "reverse polish" - but, like an AST, they can be translated back into source code at any time.
 The structure of BASIC means that source code instructions are exactly equivalent to bytecode instructions.

-Of course, we've also revealed that we already have two different ways to refer to "instructions" - ie, variations of "op codes".
-We can even see that "op codes" itself has some semantic overlap with "operators" and "operations" as seen in *expressions*.
-This overlap is subtle, but we are also motivated to avoid it.
+Even as Matanuska diverges from this design, there's still a clear lineage of semantics between the construction of a BASIC source instruction and a bytecode instruction.

+On the surface, it may make sense to rename "instructions" in bytecode to some alternative name.
+However, that's challenging, because "instruction" has particular meaning within the context of bytecode.
+But consider that "instruction" has general meaning within a language itself, and that - in a sense - the BASIC source and the bytecode constitute different *languages*.
+In short, "instruction" has the same semantic meaning with the additional context of them being in the source code and AST or in bytecode.
+This is different from the case of "command", as "interactive commands" are a subtype of source/AST instructions/commands, rather than a type of command distinct from source/AST instructions/commands.

 ## Decision

 Matanuska will modify its definitions for execution domain concepts to align with the following:

-- **Instructions**: Units of code which generally invoke state when executed.
+- **Instructions** (**Source** or **AST**): Units of code which generally invoke state when executed.
 These were previously called *commands*.
-This will extend to other concepts:
-  "instruction groups", "simple instructions", "complex instructions", etc.
+This will extend to other concepts: "instruction groups", "simple instructions", "complex instructions", etc.
 - **Commands**: Instructions which may only be executed in an interactive session.
 These were previously called *interactive commands*.
 - **Runtime instructions**: Instructions which are compiled into chunks and